United States in the Vietnam War: Border battles and the Tet Offensive

 MACV used this opportunity to field its latest technology against the North Vietnamese.
 A sensor-driven, anti-infiltration system known as Operation Igloo White was in the process of being field tested in Laos as the siege of Khe Sanh began.
-Westmoreland ordered that it be employed to detect PAVN troop movements near the Marine base and the system worked well.
+Westmoreland ordered that it be employed to detect PAVN troop movements near the base and the system worked well.
 By March, the long-awaited ground assault against the base had failed to materialize and communist forces began to melt back toward Laos.
 MACV (and future historians) were left with only questions.
 What was the goal of the PAVN?
 Was the siege a real attempt to stage another Dien Bien Phu?
 Or had the battles near the border (which eventually drew in half of MACV's maneuver battalions) been a diversion, meant to pull forces away from the cities, where another PAVN offensive would soon commence?

-General Westmoreland's public reassurances that "the light at the end of the tunnel" was near were countered when, on January 30, 1968, PAVN and NLF forces broke the truce that accompanied the Tết holiday and mounted their largest offensive thus far, in hopes of sparking a general uprising among the South Vietnamese.
+Westmoreland's public reassurances that "the light at the end of the tunnel" was near were countered when, on January 30, 1968, PAVN and VC forces broke the truce that accompanied the Tết holiday and mounted their largest offensive thus far, in hopes of sparking a general uprising among the South Vietnamese.
 These forces, ranging in size from small groups to entire regiments, attacked nearly every city and major military installation in South Vietnam.
 The Americans and South Vietnamese, initially surprised by the scope and scale of the offensive, quickly responded and inflicted severe casualties on their enemies.
-The NLF was essentially eliminated as a fighting force and the places of the dead within its ranks were increasingly filled by North Vietnamese.
+The VC was essentially eliminated as a fighting force and the places of the dead within its ranks were increasingly filled by North Vietnamese.

-The PAVN/NLF attacks were speedily and bloodily repulsed in virtually all areas except Saigon, where the fighting lasted for three days, and in the old imperial capital of Huế, where it continued for a month.
-During the occupation of the historic city, 2,800 South Vietnamese were murdered by the NLF in the single worst massacre of the conflict.
+The PAVN/VC attacks were speedily and bloodily repulsed in virtually all areas except Saigon, where the fighting lasted for three days, and in the old imperial capital of Huế, where it continued for a month.
+During the occupation of the historic city, 2,800 South Vietnamese were murdered by the VC in the single worst massacre of the conflict.
 The hoped-for uprising never took place; indeed, the offensive drove some previously apathetic South Vietnamese to fight for the government.
-Another surprise for the communists was that the ARVN did not collapse under the onslaught, instead turning in a performance that pleased even its American patrons.
+Another surprise for the North was that the ARVN did not collapse under the onslaught, instead turning in a performance that pleased even its American patrons.